Business and Community Groups

 Encourage transit use, walking, bicycling, and carpooling

 If you are located in a reasonably safe place to do so, encourage the above modes of transportation for employees.
 Be sure to offer convenient, safe, and secure bicycle parking on the premises.
-Check out Smart Commute site by Metrolinx for suggestions and tools.
+Check out Smart Commute Halton for suggestions and tools including its program for qualifying Halton workplaces featuring an app/Tool to network employees to share rides, emergency ride home, promotional campaigns, outreach/tabling and more.

 If you have a large parking lot, consider designating some of the more desirable spots close to the building as carpool or Low Emission Vehicle parking only (eg. hybrid, electric car), as an incentive and reward for people choosing greener transportation.
 You can also consider installing electric vehicle chargers in your parking lot.